Prayer for Peace in the Holy Land

 NEWS 11.04.08 SUMMIT AND PEACE TALKS

-April 11th, 2008 . by Tony
+April 11th, 2008 . by admin

 The 20th Arab Summit took place in Damascus at the end of March.
 It was controversial because certain Arab nations wanted to show their disapproval of Syria’s links with radical Islamists.
 Lebanon did not send any representative.
 In fact, around half of the Arab leaders didn’t attend.
 It did, however, reaffirm the Arab Peace Initiative.